Cicerone Manolache

-Cicerone "Cici" Manolache (16 May 1936 – 28 January 2024) was a Romanian footballer and manager who played as a forward and made four appearances for Romania's national team.
+Cicerone "Cici" Manolache (16 May 1936 – 28 January 2024) was a Romanian professional footballer and manager who played as a forward and made four appearances for Romania's national team.

 Club career

 Manolache was born on 16 May 1936 in Păunești, Romania, but when he was three years old, his family moved to Reșița, and there he began playing junior-level football in 1950 at local club FCM.
 In 1957, he started to play senior football for Reșița in Divizia B where he would spend two seasons.
 Afterwards he joined Știința Timișoara in the same league, a team he helped earn promotion to Divizia A by scoring 18 goals in his first season.
 In the following season, Manolache made his Divizia A debut on 4 September 1960 under coach Eugen Mladin in a 0–0 draw against Rapid București.
 He made constant appearances for four seasons, the highlights of this period were in the 1962–63 season when he scored 15 goals and the team finished in third place.
 In the 1963–64 season, Știința was relegated back to Divizia B, but Manolache stayed with the club, helping it get promoted back to the first league after one year by scoring nine goals.

 In 1965, Manolache went back to Divizia A football as he signed with Farul Constanța.
 He would spend the following three seasons at Farul, the most successful one was the 1966–67 edition when his six goals helped the club finish in fourth position.
 Afterwards he joined Politehnica Timișoara in Divizia B for one season.
-Then he moved to neighboring club CFR where he scored 12 goals in his first season, helping them gain promotion to Divizia A. In the following season, Manolache made his last Divizia A appearance on 28 November 1970, playing in CFR's 2–0 home loss to Argeș Pitești, totaling 171 matches with 52 goals scored in the competition.
+Then he moved to neighboring club CFR where he scored 12 goals in his first season, helping them gain promotion to Divizia A. In the following season, Manolache made his last Divizia A appearance on 28 November 1970, playing in CFR's 2–0 home loss to Argeș Pitești, totaling 171 matches with 52 goals in the competition.
 Among these goals, two were scored in the West derby against UTA Arad, contributing to two draws for Politehnica.
 He ended his career after playing for UM Timișoara in the 1970–71 Divizia B season.